 Strong Virtual Private Network Protocols for Gaming, Security and Speed

 Computers communicate through rules determining the format and transmission of data, referred to as protocols.
 When two devices communicate, they must use protocols so that the communication makes sense.
-Protocols are many in number; however, there are specific protocols that are made of more than one other protocol.
+VPN Protocols are many in number; however, there are specific protocols that are made of more than one other protocol.

 Table of Content

-Security and Speed
+VPN Protocols for Security and Speed

 - Point-to-Point Tunneling Protocol (PPTP) is a VPN protocol.
 This protocol is by far the most commonly used type of VPN, and support for it is built into almost all major operating systems, such as Windows.
 Point-to-Point Tunneling Protocol itself does not include encryption, but it is usually used along with an encryption protocol referred to as Microsoft Point-to-Point Encryption (MPPE).
 PPTP has a reputation of being insecure since it has weak encryption; however, this is the best protocol to engage as far as speed is concerned.